AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/view-the-session-dashboard.md

 * **Data-driven improvements**: Use insights from the dashboard to enhance future sessions and learning outcomes.

-## Access the session dashboard
+## Access the Session dashboard

-Follow these steps to view the session dashboard for a virtual classroom session:
+Follow these steps to view the session dashboard for a Live Hub session:

 1. Log in to Adobe Learning Manager as an Instructor.